Domingos Simões Pereira: Politics

-Domingos Pereira returns to Guinea-Bissau in July 1994, and follows the last days of the electoral campaign for the country's first multi-party elections.
-Minister Alberto Lima Gomes invites him to reinstate the staff of the Ministry of Public Works, where he has accumulated functions as National Director of Road and Land Transportation and Roads and Bridges.
-With the rise of Francisco Fadul to the post of prime minister, he moves away from the government.
+Domingos Pereira returned to Guinea-Bissau in July 1994, and followed the last days of the electoral campaign for the country's first multi-party elections.
+Minister Alberto Lima Gomes invited him to reinstate the staff of the Ministry of Public Works, where he became National Director of Road and Land Transportation and Roads and Bridges.
+With the rise of Francisco Fadul to the post of prime minister, he left the government.

 In 1998, he was part of the Support Cell for the National Authorizing Officer of the European Development Fund and, being in charge of the infrastructure dossier, and; a year later he joined the World Bank staff for the Guinean Private Sector Rehabilitation and Development Project, where he stayed until 2004.

-With the victory of PAIGC, he is called to the government and assumes the functions of Minister of Public Works between 2004 and 2005.
-He accepts the challenge of organizing the 6th Summit of Heads of State and Government of the CPLP.
-After completing this mission, he then accepted the invitation of the bishops of the Catholic Church of Guinea-Bissau to address Caritas of Guinea-Bissau as secretary-general.
+With the victory of PAIGC, he was called to the government and became Minister of Public Works between 2004 and 2005.
+He then accepted the invitation of the bishops of the Catholic Church of Guinea-Bissau to address Caritas of Guinea-Bissau as secretary-general.

 From December 2006 to 2014 he was an advisor to the Prime Minister of Guinea-Bissau for infrastructures under the responsibility of the World Bank, dealing with transport and communications, namely the renegotiation of telecommunications concession contracts, ports and air agreement with Portugal; it also assists the government in structuring the regulatory agency and in licensing the first cell phone license in the country.

 At the 7th PAIGC Ordinary Congress, held in Gabu, in June 2008, he was elected a member of the permanent commission of the PAIGC Political Bureau, continuing to fulfill the mission conferred months before by the President of the Republic, to serve as CPLP Executive Secretary.
 During the four-year term, he bet on the organization's affirmation at the international level and with civil society; developed concrete partnership and cooperation actions in the most varied domains; he did not neglect the importance of Portuguese and the culture that unites and diversifies the identity of the peoples of the CPLP.

-In February 2014, at the 8th PAIGC Ordinary Congress, in the city of Cacheu, he was elected to the leadership of the party, and; between 3 July 2014 and 20 August 2015, he served as Prime Minister of Guinea-Bissau.
+In February 2014, at the 8th PAIGC Ordinary Congress in Cacheu, he was elected to the leadership of the party, and; between 3 July 2014 and 20 August 2015, he served as Prime Minister of Guinea-Bissau.

+In 2023, Pereira moved to Portugal following the dissolution of parliament by president Umaro Sissoco Embaló.
+In 2025, he announced his intention to run for president in the 2025 Guinea-Bissau general election, the fourth time he has run for the office.